Recap: Avatar: The Last Airbender "The Boy in the Iceberg"

 - Older Than He Looks: As Aang says, "Do I look like a one-hundred-and-twelve year old man to you?"

-- Pillar of Light: Zuko's Genre Savvy enough to know it's worth a look.
+- Pillar of Light: Zuko's keen enough to know it's worth a look.

 - Rage Breaking Point: One comment from Sokka causes Katara to flip at him.